BenSaxton/idmanagement.gov/_playbooks/playbook-ilm.md

 ### **Stage 2 - Use: Read/Update**

 During this phase, "use" of identity records corresponds to distinct ILM functions:
-+ *provisioning*   creates a new resource account or a subscriber account at a credential service provider.
+- *Provisioning*   creates a new resource account or a subscriber account at a credential service provider.
-+ *syncing* polls attribute sources for changes and propagates changes to connected accounts according to governance rules.
+- *Syncing* polls attribute sources for changes and propagates changes to connected accounts according to governance rules.
-+ *reviewing* access can also be referred to as "recertifying" or "auditing".
+- *Reviewing* access can also be referred to as "recertifying" or "auditing".
 Access reviews revalidate subscriber and resource account status based on access policy rules.
 Recertification results may prompt manager action or, if automated, suspend that user's access.

 Provisioning additional accounts or entitlements can be implemented using a "birthright" policy--authorization to certain organizational resources is granted based on organizational membership.
 Birthright entitlements are easily automatable.
 Typical accounts provisioned in this way include network logon, productivity suite with email, VPN or SASE access, and enterprise authentication service/single sign-on.
 Agencies that are implementing the Pre-PIV and No-PIV use cases can leverage birthright provisioning during enrollment and bind the FIDO2 authenticator as a part of the encounter.